Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 For this New Zealand road trip itinerary, we’re going to start in Auckland and finish up in Christchurch.

-However, this road trip can also be done in reverse.
+However, this any New Zealand road trip itineraries can also be done in reverse.
 The Christchurch to Auckland route can sometimes result in cheaper rental fees due to it being less popular than Auckland to Christchurch.

 Driving in New Zealand